clojure-emacs/clojure-ts-mode/doc/design.md

 In short:
 Tree-sitter is a tool that generates parser libraries for programming languages, and provides an API for interacting with those parsers.
-The generated parsers can create abstract syntax trees from source code text.
+The generated parsers can create syntax trees from source code text.
 The nodes of those trees are defined by the grammar.
 Emacs can use these generated parsers to provide major modes with things like syntax highlighting, indentation, navigation, structural editing, and many other things.